 You’ll also need to add a basket filled with the items that you’d regularly use in crafting:

 - art products (like pastels, chalk, pencils, pens)

 - glue sticks

 I’d also suggest you have container that holds items you don’t want your children to use yet or items that might require your full supervision.

 - craft materials I’m saving for later ( I have the most divine sand filled with little shells I don’t want the girls to use right now)

-The girls and I (and my happy husband) adore our nature craft space.
-We are constantly getting low on items but that’s okay with me.
+We adore our nature craft play space.
+We are constantly getting low on items but that’s okay with me because that means they’re using it — a lot!
 There’s always something beautiful from nature to add to any empty container.